Catacrockers/WikiTocha/en/software_engineering/software_engineering.md

 # Software Engineering

-This section gathers and presents a set of techniques (including theories, methods, processes, tools and languages) for developing and operating production software-intensive systems meeting defined standards of quality.
+This section gathers a set of techniques (including theories, methods, processes, tools and languages) for developing and operating production software-intensive systems meeting defined standards of quality.
+That is what software engineering is about.

 ## Software Engineering
 A good definition of software enginnering: